jordy33/DeepSpeech_Azure/README.md

 ```

 Dowload Mozilla Common Spanish
-* Get the link from the portal click-right after entering the email and use the link between quotes
+* Get the link from the portal with click-right after entering the email and use the link between quotes in wget

 ```
 sudo apt-get install wget